poelzi/OpenChronos/README.txt

     warnings.
 The one macro I am not sure about, haven't looked into what it means, is __bsp_QUOTED_PRAGMA__(x)

+    3) FIXED: (see note on 2010-06-15)
-    3) With MSPgcc4 this project compiles cleanly (see minor warning in "Before you build the first time:") but there are linking errors "warning: internal error: unsupported relocation error"
+    With MSPgcc4 this project compiles cleanly (see minor warning in "Before you build the first time:") but there are linking errors "warning: internal error: unsupported relocation error"